jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

         name: "cilium-peer"
 ```

-One of the great things about CRDs is you can combine all the configuration elements into a single file [Entire BGP Config](cilium/99-bgp-all.yaml), or you can break it up into multiple files by configuration element (e.g., [Cilium BGP Cluster Config](cilium/01-bgp-cluster.yaml), [Cilium BGP Peering Policy](cilium/02-bgp-peer.yaml), etc.).
+One of the great things about CRDs is you can combine all the configuration elements into a single file, or you can break it up into multiple files by configuration element:

+* [01-bgp-cluster.yaml](cilium/01-bgp-cluster.yaml) - Cilium BGP global configuration
+* [02-bgp-peer.yaml](cilium/02-bgp-peer.yaml) - Cilium BGP peer address families and route policies
+* [03-bgp-node-override.yaml](cilium/03-bgp-node-override.yaml) - Cilium BGP node override; we use this to specify the BGP source address
+* [04-bgp-advert.yaml](cilium/04-bgp-advert.yaml) - Cilium BGP prefix advertisement(s), including SRv6 locator prefix(s)
+* [05-bgp-vrf.yaml](cilium/05-bgp-vrf.yaml) - Cilium BGP VRF configuration(s)
+* [06-srv6-locator-pool.yaml](cilium/06-srv6-locator-pool.yaml) - Cilium SRv6 SID manager and Locator pool configuration
+* [07-vrf-carrots.yaml](cilium/07-vrf-carrots.yaml) - Cilium VRF 'carrots' configuration and pods

 In the next few steps we'll walk through applying the configuration one element at a time.
-For reference the [Entire BGP Config](cilium/99-bgp-all.yaml) yaml file would apply all the elements at once.
+For reference the [99-cilium-all.yaml](cilium/99-cilium-all.yaml) yaml file, would apply all the elements at once.

 ### Establish the Cilium BGP global and peer configurations

 1. On the Berlin VM cd into the Lab 4 cilium directory and apply the Cilium BGP Cluster Config CRD.
-BGP Cluster config establishes our Cilium Node's BGP ASN and base BGP peering with the route reflectors xrd05 and xrd06.
+BGP Cluster config establishes our Cilium Node's BGP ASN and base BGP peering with the route reflectors *`xrd05`* and *`xrd06`*.
    ```
    cd ~/SRv6_dCloud_Lab/lab_4/cilium/
    kubectl apply -f 01-bgp-cluster.yaml